jmh129/gt-responsive-portfolio/README.md

 # gt-responsive-portfolio
 ## Introduction
-The code for this website was given by the Instructors at the Georgia Tech Coding Bootcamp for an accessability and code refactoring assignement.
-The goal was to take the initial code and improve it to meet the acceptance criteria.
-My goal of the project was to learn and make the website as accessible as possible by adding in semantic elements and cleaning up any inefficient code.
+This website was created as a project for the Georgia Tech Coding Full-Stack program.
+The goal of this project was to learn and apply the concepts of responsive web design.
+Here I have created a responsive portfolio that contains an About Me, Portfolio with links to other projects and a Contact page.
+I utilized bootstrap and semantic html elements to create it.

 ## Table of Contents
 - Installation